Centum Investment has made a 200 per cent profit jump from the sale of assets and a reduction in costs.

 “We are on track having delivered significant returns through exits and investment activity.
 We are also on track to bring operation costs to within 30 per cent of cash annuity income,” Mr Mworia said.

-Boasting assets worth Sh103.7 billion, the firm also realised more than Sh8.4 billion from its private equity business.
+Boasting assets worth Sh103.7 billion, the firm also realised in excess of Sh8.4 billion from its private equity business.

 “We are well-positioned with sufficient liquidity to take advantage of market opportunities,” said Mworia.